 It is a common misconception that slip and fall injuries “just happen” and that there is little that can be done to prevent them.
 Years of experience show that proper slip, trip and fall prevention can help in reducing the number of injuries and in reducing loss costs.

-Going online has become part of everyday life – whether for shopping, sending email or paying bills and managing accounts.
-However, many worry that technology-related issues, including unsolicited emails and unsecure websites, can affect information stored online.
+Going online has become part of everyday life – whether for shopping, sending emails or paying bills, or managing accounts.
+However, many worry that technology-related issues, including unsolicited emails and unsecured websites, can affect information stored online.
 The 2013 Travelers Consumer Risk Index shows that 41% of Americans worry about computer and technology issues.
 These were ranked second among the top five risks causing the most concern.
 Taking precautions when browsing the Web can help reduce your risk of a cyber attack.
 Read these tips to learn how to help stay safe online.Read More »Protect your personal information from online risks

 Menorahs and Christmas trees light up Main Streets across America during the holidays, but there are risks associated with these decorations.
 Risk management professionals and insurance agents can help business owners understand how to keep their stores festive yet hazard free during the holidays.

 The holidays usually bring several things to a small business – more foot traffic, celebratory decorations and additional staff to help with boosted sales.
 However, with added customers and distractions, slips and trips are never far away.
 So when getting into the holiday spirit, you should make safety a priority.Read More »Preparing your business for potential holiday hazards